Factors to Consider in Evaluating EDI

 Electronic Data Interchange (EDI) can be a powerful tool to streamline your Accounts Payable operation, but the benefits it can deliver depend on several factors within your AP automation initiatives within your organization.
 Assessing the volume of transactions, supplier capabilities, cost considerations, compliance requirements, integration capabilities, workflow management needs, scalability, security, and supplier relations will help you determine if EDI is a good technology option for you.

 Ultimately, the decision to implement EDI should align with your organization’s long-term goals and the desire to improve the efficiency, accuracy, and transparency of your AP processes.
 Be sure to know the factors to consider in evaluating EDI.
 This is also not a one-size-fits-all decision.
-EDI can be one of several solutions in your AP operation utilized to increase efficiency and accuracy.
+EDI can be one of several solutions in your AP operation, utilized to increase efficiency and accuracy.
 Vendor portals, AI-assisted OCR, and other data capture technologies can all be included in a holistic strategy to increase efficiency and reduce costs.

 Contact ICG today to discuss how ICG’s workflow management and AI-assisted data capture solutions can deliver immediate value to your financial back-office.
-ICG can assist you in evaluating your vendors, incoming documents, efficiency expectations, and determining what technologies, including EDI your data capture “portfolio” might include.
+ICG can assist you in evaluating your vendors, incoming documents, efficiency expectations, and determining what technologies, including EDI, your data capture “portfolio” might include.
 You can also request a demo of one of our data capture or comprehensive cloud-hosted financial back-office solutions and see for yourself how your company can take advantage of the power of AI and ICG.
-For a quick view of ICG’s solutions view this short video.
+For a quick view of ICG’s solutions, view this short video.

 Posts you might like:

-Technology to Reach Your Back Office Goals
+3 Strategic Moves to Transform Your Financial Back Office

-4 Common Pain Points in the Financial Back Office
+10 Ways to Reduce Costs in the Financial Back Office